 Today's schools are faced with a plethora of challenges from making sure students are fed when they are not on campus, to safety and health concerns and to kids having kids.
 Creating an environment for students to be successful begins by discovering, understanding, and knowing their critical needs.
-Based on those critical needs, pathways must be determined to ensure students have the skills necessary to succeed.
+Based on those critical needs, pathways must be determined to ensure students have the skills necessary to succeed, whether that means they are preparing to attend college or acquire the skills they will need to graduate from high school career-ready.
 Solving this complex situation will require convening key stakeholders, creating strategies, leveraging resources, and activating the community.
 In short: a multi-pronged partnership is necessary.

 Launch My Career TX